Intercultural Studies and Ministry

 CS 5020 Spirituality, Discipleship, and Mission Today

 This course explores discipleship in the New Testament, seeking its applications amid changing lives and in a changing world.
 First, we are called, then sent; the initiative and the agenda are not our own.
-Ponder the implications and applications.
+Ponder the implications and applications

-C 5030 Cross-Cultural Theologies of Peace
+C 5030 Theologies of Peace in Intercultural Perspective

 CS 5030 The Spirituality of Lakota-Christian Dialogue

-In dialogue with Lakota Native Americans who practice traditional spirituality and/or Christian faith, this course examines a spirituality of justice and interfaith mission/ministry.
+In dialogue with Native Americans (Lakota) who practice traditional spirituality and/or Christian faith, this course examines a spirituality of justice and interfaith mission/ministry.
 Includes a week-long field trip on Rosebud and Pine Ridge Lakota Reservations in South Dakota.

 SC 5040 Islamic Mysticism and Spirituality